Large-scale retail in France

 The large-scale retail sector in France consists of "hypermarkets and companies classified as large specialized retailers."

 In 2014, the food retail industry employed 603,137 people.

 In France, the hypermarket chains include: E.Leclerc, Carrefour, Intermarché Hyper, Hyper U, Auchan, and Casino.
 As of 2016, there were more than 2,000 hypermarkets and 10,000 supermarkets in the country, generating approximately €110 billion in revenue.

 The distribution channels in this sector are highly diverse.
-In addition to supermarket operators like Intermarché Super, Carrefour Market, E.Leclerc Express, Super U, Casino Supermarché, SPAR Supermarché, Match, or Auchan Supermarché, other players operating in the hard-discount segment, such as Lidl, Aldi, Netto, Leader Price, Supeco, and Norma, as well as shopping malls, generalist chains, and specialized brands.
+In addition to supermarket operators like Intermarché Super, Carrefour Market, E.Leclerc Express, Super U, Casino Supermarché, SPAR Supermarché, Match, or Auchan Supermarché, other players operating in the hard-discount segment, such as Lidl, Aldi Nord, Netto, Leader Price, Supeco, and Norma, as well as shopping malls, generalist chains, and specialized brands.

 History of contemporary large-scale retail

 The history of large-scale retail in France remains relatively unknown and under-researched by historians, with "mostly a few interesting economic studies and some family sagas or success stories recounted by journalists, testimonials from industry players, or communication agencies."

 The 19th-century department stores, and pioneering grocery chains like Félix Potin and Casino, established several principles later adopted by large-scale retail: store size for department stores, fixed pricing, sales catalogs, promotional pricing, and the franchise model for Félix Potin.
 Self-service was introduced in 1948 with the opening of the first Goulet-Turpin store, measuring only 40 m², in Paris's 18th arrondissement.
 However, contemporary large-scale retail — defined by INSEE as "hypermarkets and companies classified as large specialized retailers" — emerged in France in the 1950s and 1960s.
 The first supermarkets were Goulet-Turpin in 1958, Carrefour in 1959, Auchan and Promodès in 1961, and Intermarché in 1970.
 The first European hypermarket was opened in France by Carrefour in Sainte-Geneviève-des-Bois in 1963.
 The hypermarket model was a French innovation, combining food and non-food items under one large roof, and remained a national specialty for a long time.